-Agenda Item 3 18 Can a person under 18 'sell' alcohol on a licensed premise?
+8 Can a person under 18 'sell' alcohol on a licensed premise?
 A: Never B: Yes, with the verbal or written approval of trading standards and the police C: Yes, but they must be a member of Facebook and have a minimum of 8,000 friends D: Yes, but only under certain conditions 19 Can a 16/17 year old 'drink' alcohol on a licensed premise? (on sales only) A: Yes; but only under certain conditions B: Only if they buy alcohol during a 'Happy Hour' C: No D: Yes: if the Manager believes them to be a responsible person who won't start fighting 20 What is a test purchase?
 A: It's a drinking game between friends B: It's an under-cover operation carried out by Weights & Measures Officers (trading standards) and the police to test if a premise will sell to an underage person C: It's a way of promoting new products that come onto the market to see if they sell D: It's a new method for checking if drinks have been spiked 21 When is it is legal for a person under the age of 18 to purchase or attempt to purchase alcohol?
 A: When the underage person is working as part of a team with Weights & Measures Officers and the police during a test purchase operation B: When the under age person is accompanied by an adult C: When the young person is having a table meal in a restaurant D: When purchasing alcohol for parties or a special occasion

-22 What are the penalties for a failed a test purchase?
-A: The premise is immediately closed, everyone is arrested, handcuffed, taken to the police station and possibly kept in the cells overnight for questioning B: On the spot fines, possible prosecution for the DPS and the Premises Licence Holder.
-In addition, following a conviction, the Premises Licence may also be forfeited.
-C: Loose the right to attend the weights & measures annual Christmas dinner dance D: The owner of the business and all the staff must attend a 1 week alcohol rehabilitation training course 23 What can happen to a person if they are caught selling alcohol to an underage person?
-A: Their name and photograph will appear in the local newspaper B: A person must take an eye test and send the results off within 21 days to police web site, www.tellmeallyouknow.gov.uk C: Verbal warning from the manager for getting caught.
-D: First offence is usually a caution or fixed penalty of £80.
+What are the penalties for a failed a test purchase?

+- A: The premise is immediately closed, everyone is arrested, handcuffed, taken to the police station and possibly kept in the cells overnight for questioning - B: On the spot fines, possible prosecution for the DPS and the Premises Licence Holder.
+In addition, following a conviction, the Premises Licence may also be forfeited. - C: Loose the right to attend the weights & measures annual Christmas dinner dance - D: The owner of the business and all the staff must attend a 1 week alcohol rehabilitation training course

+23 What can happen to a person if they are caught selling alcohol to an underage person?

+- A: Their name and photograph will appear in the local newspaper - B: A person must take an eye test and send the results off within 21 days to police web site, www.tellmeallyouknow.gov.uk - C: Verbal warning from the manager for getting caught. - D: First offence is usually a caution or fixed penalty of £80.
 The second offence could be prosecution.
 A review of the Premises Licence may also be held.

 24 What is Due Diligence?

-A: The name of the horse that won the Grand National in 1985 B: Doing everything you can to prevent an offence against the Licensing Act 2003 from taking place C: A tracking device for catching local drug dealers D: A system of how to identify plain clothes Police Officers on your premises.
-25 Is it a legal requirement for the Premises Licence Holder to train staff in the Age Verification Policy?
-A: Yes, it is part of the Age Verification Policy of the premises that all staff receives adequate training on the contents of the policy 1 B: No, the only legal requirement is that the owner of the Premises Licence must make the staff aware of the policy and it's contents B: No, the only legal requirement is that the owner of the Premises Licence must make the staff aware of the policy and it's contents C: Yes, but only for new staff
+- A: The name of the horse that won the Grand National in 1985 - B: Doing everything you can to prevent an offence against the Licensing Act 2003 from taking place - C: A tracking device for catching local drug dealers - D: A system of how to identify plain clothes Police Officers on your premises.

+Is it a legal requirement for the Premises Licence Holder to train staff in the Age Verification Policy?

+- A: Yes, it is part of the Age Verification Policy of the premises that all staff receives adequate training on the contents of the policy - B: No, the only legal requirement is that the owner of the Premises Licence must make the staff aware of the policy and it's contents - C: Yes, but only for new staff - D: Yes, but only if the owners of the business have a criminal record for smuggling

-Age Verification Training Agenda Item 3
+Age Verification Training